Topic: Mining Stocks

 I consent to receiving information from The Successful Investor via email.
 I understand I can unsubscribe from these updates at any time.

-More stock tips: While jr mining stocks may offer some speculative appeal, we continue to recommend that you (as we do for our portfolio management clients) cut your risk in the volatile resource sector by investing in mining stocks of well-established mining companies with high-quality reserves.
+While jr mining stocks may offer some speculative appeal, we continue to recommend that you (as we do for our portfolio management clients) cut your risk in the volatile resource sector by investing in mining stocks of well-established mining companies with high-quality reserves.
 Generally, that does not favour jr mining stocks.
 However, resource stocks (and this includes oil and gas, of course, as well as junior mining stocks) should make up only a limited portion of your portfolio—say less than 20% for a conservative investor or as much as 30% for an aggressive investor.
 That cap for investing in minerals is something to keep in mind as your portfolio holdings grow and your sector representation changes.
+When considering gold stocks to buy, this diversification strategy is crucial.

 20 stock tips for investing in mining stocks